makerdao/community/governance/votes/Executive Vote - August 2, 2023.md

 - The DAI market [Loan-To-Value (LTV)](https://docs.aave.com/risk/asset-risk/risk-parameters#loan-to-value) will be decreased from 74% to **0.01%**.
 - The DAI market [Liquidation Threshold](https://docs.aave.com/risk/asset-risk/risk-parameters#liquidation-threshold) will be decreased from 76% to **0.01%**.

+These changes will effectively remove DAI as a collateral type, ensuring that there won’t be a situation where the market is at 100% utilization and liquidations on the short positions need to be done.
+This is particularly important because the sDAI market is frozen, meaning that the only way to short is through the DAI market.
+Keep in mind that since DAI has active suppliers, LTV can’t be set to zero, this means that usageAsCollateralEnabled will still be true.

 - The WETH market [Reserve Factor](https://docs.aave.com/risk/asset-risk/risk-parameters#reserve-factor_) will be decreased by 10% from 15% to **5%**.

+This will reduce the protocol fee taken on the ETH market giving suppliers a larger APY.

 - The WETH market [varialeRateSlope1](https://docs.aave.com/risk/liquidity-risk/borrow-interest-rate#variable-interest-rate-model-parameters) will be decreased by 0.8% from 3.8% to **3%**.

+This is sets the optimal borrow rate at 4%, based on the variableRateSlope1 change and baseVariableRate being at 1%.
+This change will ensure a more healthy utilization near the kink to improve supplier return and incentivize more deposits.

 Please review the forum [thread](https://forum.makerdao.com/t/phoenix-labs-proposed-changes-for-spark/21422) for more information about these changes.